Adam Bothwell: Life

 Bothwell was one of the lords of the articles at the parliament in May 1584, the reactionary parliament which re-established episcopal rights 'flatt contrare the determinatioun of the kirk.'
 His later years seem to have been spent in quiet and comfort.
 By royal charter he received the baronies of Whitekirk (11 March 1587) and Brighouse (3 August 1592).

-He died 23 August 1593, and was buried near the high altar of the Chapel Royal in Holyrood Abbey adjacent to Holyrood House.
+He died 23 August 1593, and was buried near the high altar of the Chapel Royal in Holyrood Abbey.
 Appended to his epitaph, on a tablet fixed to the third south pillar from the east end, are some fulsome elegiacs, subscribed M. H. R. (Master Hercules Rollock).

 Family

 He married Margaret, daughter of John Murray of Touchadam, by whom he had: